ReubenBond/orleans/src/Documentation/clusters_and_clients/configuration_guide/client_configuration.md

 ---

 > [!NOTE]
-> If you just want to start a local silo and a local client for development purpose, look at the Local Development Configuration page.
+> If you just want to start a local silo and a local client for development purpose, look at the [Local development configuration](xref:local_development_configuration) page.

 # Client Configuration